ianfixes/nmea_plus/CONTRIBUTING.md

 A similar pattern applies to the parsing of AIS message payloads.

-### Adding a new data type
+### Adding a new NMEA data type

-Let's say we've defined a new NMEA message called MYMSG and want our decoder to properly parse it.
+Let's say we've defined a new NMEA message called MYMSG and want our parser to properly parse it.

-1. Edit `gem/lib/nmea_plus/message/nmea/mymsg.rb`
+1. Edit `lib/nmea_plus/message/nmea/mymsg.rb`
 2. Stub it out as follows:

 ```ruby